-We have performed a limited review for the accompanying separate interim financial statements of QNB ALAHLI Bank (S.A.E) which comprise of the separate statement of financial position as of 30 June, 2023 and the related separate statements of income, comprehensive income, changes in equity and cash flows for the six-months period then ended, and a summary of significant accounting policies and other explanatory notes.
-Management is responsible for the preparation and fair presentation of these separate interim financial statements in accordance with the basis of recognition and measurement in accordance with the Central Bank of Egypt's rules issued on December 16, 2008 as amended by the regulations issued on February 26, 2019 and the prevailing Egyptian laws.
-Our responsibility is to express a conclusion on these separate interim financial statements based on our limited review.
+We have performed a limited review for the accompanying consolidated interim financial statements of QNB ALAHLI Bank (S.A.E) which comprise of the consolidated statement of financial position as of June 30, 2023 and the related consolidated statements of income, comprehensive income, changes in equity, and cash flows for the six-months period then ended, and a summary of significant accounting policies and other explanatory notes.
+Management is responsible for the preparation and fair presentation of these consolidated interim financial statements and basis of recognition and measurement in accordance with the Central Bank of Egypt's rules issued on December 16, 2008 as amended by the regulations issued on February 26, 2019 and the prevailing Egyptian laws.
+Our responsibility is to express a conclusion on these consolidated interim financial statements based on our limited review.